 Things to do in Rio de Janeiro

 Wondering what to do in Rio de Janeiro?
 Brazil’s former capital is home for several world famous attractions.
-In just one city, you’ll find picturesque beaches, world’s largest urban forest, hectic city center, mountains and loads of culture.
-In our opinion, it’s advisable to plan your Rio visit a little bit ahead, to make sure you’ll get the most out of the Marvellous City.
+In just one city, you’ll find picturesque beaches, world’s largest urban forest, active city center, mountains and lots of culture.
+In our opinion, it’s advisable to plan your Rio visit a little bit ahead, to make sure you’ll get the most out of the Wonderful City.
 Check out here our recommendations of things to do in Rio de Janeiro

 See the Obvious Rio Sights

 Can you guess which places we refer with “obvious Rio sights”?
 Yes, of course!
 The obvious couldn’t be out of our list of things to do in Rio de Janeiro: Christ the Redeemer statue and Sugarloaf Mountain belong to almost every tourists bucket list visiting Rio.
 And for a reason!

 Christ the Redeemer is the largest art deco statue of the world!
 This 38 m tall statue stands on a 711 m Corcovado Mountain watching down the Wonderful City.
 The statue took 5 years to be built and you don’t even imagine the history behind the Christ, since the beginning project that changed a lot (and we can say it was for the best, trust in that) until get to the magnificent monument that we know today.

 It’s one of the Seven Wonders of the World, and shouldn’t be missed while in Rio.
 If besides being enchanted with the view from this monument, you wish to know more details and curiosities of this atraction, see in Christ the Redeemer Curiosities .